ryanlapeyre/CS4330FinalProject/NameSpaces.md

     {
        static void Main(string[] args)
        {
-          //if we were not explicity "using" the first_space while also defining it, the class implementation below would look like
+          //if we were not explicity "using" the first_space while also defining it;
+          //the class implementation below would look like below:
           //first_space.namespace_cl fc = new first_space.namespace_cl();

           abc fc = new abc();